 The FAA does not contain extensive rules concerning arbitration procedure.
-Accordingly, in the United States, the contracting parties are free to choose the mechanisms and procedures in their arbitration agreement.22
+Accordingly, in the United States, the contracting parties are free to choose the mechanisms and procedures in their arbitration agreement.20

-Typically, contracting parties agree to arbitrate under a particular set of arbitration rules administered by a designated arbitration institution, e.g., the ICC or AAA.
-Each arbitration institution has its own unique set of arbitral procedures.23
+Typically, contracting parties choose how to arbitrate by agreeing to arbitrate under a particular set of arbitration rules administered by a designated arbitration institution, e.g., ICC or AAA.
+Each arbitration institution has its own unique set of procedures for commencing and carrying out an arbitration.21

-The AAA administers arbitrations and has different sets of rules that govern various types of disputes, including its ICDR Rules for international cases.24 Additionally, the AAA has rules governing preliminary hearings and scheduling, selection of arbitrators, evidence, designation of the locale where the arbitration will be held, filing deadlines for written submissions, and fees.
-The ICC also has an extensive set of procedural rules, which were most recently amended in January of 2012.25 These rules govern the joinder of parties, interim relief, hearings, and other case management techniques, which give the arbitrator(s)
+In the U.S., the American Arbitration Association administers arbitrations and has different sets of rules that govern various types of disputes, including its International Dispute Resolution Procedures for international cases.22 Additionally, the AAA has rules governing preliminary hearings and scheduling, selection of arbitrators, evidence, designation of the locale where the arbitration will be held, filing deadlines for written submissions, and fees.

-broad authority over the timing and nature of submissions of written and oral evidence.
-Other organisations like JAMS and CPR have their own unique rules and procedures.
+The International Chamber of Commerce also has an extensive set of procedural rules, which were most recently amended in January of 2012.23 These rules govern the joinder of parties, interim relief, hearings, and other case management techniques, which give the arbitrator(s) broad authority over the timing and nature of submissions of written and oral evidence.

 Significantly, some U.S. states have adopted default arbitration procedures.
-These procedures apply where the arbitration agreement is otherwise silent regarding procedures, rules, or administration.
-Arizona, California, and Texas are among the states that have adopted default arbitration rules.26
+These procedures apply where the arbitration agreement is otherwise silent regarding procedures, rules or administration.
+Arizona, California, and Texas are among the states that have adopted default arbitration rules 24